-What is surgical management?
+What is surgical management of miscarriage?

 - you are bleeding heavily and continuously